DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/customizeCell.md

 A DataGrid cell.

 ##### field(options.pdfCell): PdfCell
 An object that describes a cell in a PDF file.
-Refer to the following <a href="https://github.com/simonbengtsson/jsPDF-AutoTable" target="_blank">Autotable</a> documentation section to see available customizations: <a href="https://github.com/simonbengtsson/jsPDF-AutoTable#options" target="_blank">jsPDF-Autotable options</a>.

 ---